ANN-RADAR/ann-radar-prototype/README.md

 ANN RADAR has been funded by ICLEI Action Fund (https://iclei-europe.org/funding-opportunities/action-fund/).

-ANN RADAR has been developed by a project realised by Hafen City University, Faculty of Urban Planning and Regional Development.
+ANN RADAR has been developed by a project realised by Hafen City University Hamburg, Faculty of Urban Planning and Regional Development (https://www.hcu-hamburg.de/).

 ## Project setup